amakah-b/amakah-b/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on some interesting projects.
+- 🌱 I love learning new things.
+- 👯 I’m looking to collaborate on some projects.
+- 📫 How to reach me: amakahblessing.nwankwo@gmail.com
+- 😄 Pronouns: She/her
 <!--
-**amakah-b/amakah-b** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**amakah-b/Blane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on some interesting projects.
-- 🌱 I’m currently learning ...
+- 🌱 I love learning new things.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on some projects.
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: amakahblessing.nwankwo@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: She
 - ⚡ Fun fact: ...
 -->